top of page

 Principal investigator

 I am fascinated by the diversity and complexity of insect-microbial symbioses.
 My work integrates high-throughput sequencing, culture-based assays, and experimental manipulations to understand the composition and function of symbiotic communities.
-I employ both complex microbiota (e.g. butterfly gut flora, with dozens to hundreds of members) and pairwise relationships (e.g. the bug-Burkholderia symbiosis) as mutually informative systems.
+I employ both complex microbiota (e.g. butterfly gut flora, with dozens to hundreds of members) and pairwise relationships (e.g. the bug-Caballeronia symbiosis) as mutually informative systems.

 I did my bachelors at Harvard University, where I studied insect song under Brian Farrell.
 Next, I was Megan Frederickson's research assistant, studying the costs and benefits of an ant-plant mutualism in Peru.
 I did my PhD at Stanford University, where I studied the structure and function of the butterfly gut flora with Carol Boggs and Kabir Peay.
 This work was funded by an NSF GRFP grant.
-I began exploring the bug-Burkholderia system during an NIH-funded PERT (Postdoctoral Excellence in Research and Teaching) fellowship with Molly Hunter at the University of Arizona.
+I began exploring the bug-Caballeronia system during an NIH-funded PERT (Postdoctoral Excellence in Research and Teaching) fellowship with Molly Hunter at the University of Arizona.
 In September 2019 I started as a professor at the University of Texas, Arlington.
-The lab is currently funded by an NSF CAREER grant and a USDA NIFA grant.
-Find me online: Twitter CV
+The lab is currently funded by an NSF CAREER grant, a USDA NIFA grant, a UTA RIG grant, and a UTA RISE100 fellowship.

 Graduate students